AvatarMomo/AvatarMomo.github.io/_posts/2022-02-26-how to create basic ansible project for managing your cloud vm.md

 {: .nolineno file="hosts" }

 ### Setting up ansible.cfg
-This is ansible where ansible specific settings are specified.
+This is where ansible specific settings are specified.

 ```ini
 [defaults]